Monitor Azure Blob Storage

 You can't send logs to the same storage account that you're monitoring with this setting.
 This would lead to recursive logs in which a log entry describes the writing of another log entry.
 You must create an account or use another existing account to store log information.

 If you archive logs to a storage account, you can manage the retention policy of a log container by defining a lifecycle management policy.
 To learn how, see Optimize costs by automating Azure Blob Storage access tiers.

 If you send logs to Log Analytics, you can manage the data retention period of Log Analytics at the workspace level or even specify different retention settings by data type.
 To learn how, see Change the data retention period.

 You can analyze metrics for Azure Storage with metrics from other Azure services by using Metrics Explorer.
 Open Metrics Explorer by choosing Metrics from the Azure Monitor menu.
-For details on using this tool, see Getting started with Azure Metrics Explorer.
+For details on using this tool, see Analyze metrics with Azure Monitor metrics explorer.

 This example shows how to view Transactions at the account level.

 For metrics that support dimensions, you can filter the metric with the desired dimension value.
 This example shows how to view Transactions at the account level on a specific operation by selecting values for the API Name dimension.